 There weren't many gay activists using their names at the time when the trio was most active, she added.

-Lahusen died in late May at age 91, just days before Pride Month 2021 kicked off.
+Lahusen died in May 2021 at age 91.
 She's credited with closely documenting the birth of the LGBTQ movement in the U.S. and is known as the country's first openly gay photojournalist.
 The country's first lesbian magazine, The Ladder, edited by Gittings, often featured her work.
 Lahusen also co-authored a book in 1975 under the pseudonym Kay Tobin, about the LGBTQ movement's early leaders, called "Gay Crusaders."
 Her photos, which document the gay rights movement years before Stonewall (and after), are in a collection at the New York Public Library.

 Gittings, known as the mother of the gay rights movement, and Kameny may've been bigger activist figures, but according to Baim, "there is no way Barbara Gittings would have accomplished the work or her work would have been as remembered without the support and and documentation of Kay."
 The couple met in 1961 and stayed together until Gittings died in 2007 at age 74 of breast cancer.